ArmandoAlt/Gen-ai_apps/README.md

 # Gen-ai_apps
-Hobby Repository for ai generated apps
+My Hobby Repository for ai generated apps.
+Anything that interest me will be here eventually.